 “Chill out.
 It was just a jo…” Bryce’s excuse was cut short by Kevin’s unexpected right hook to his jaw.
 Bryce stumbled back and held his face in disbelief.
 He’d never been punched in the face before.
 The air turned as thick as pitch as the boys tried to process what was happening.

 A long, breathless interval passed.

-When the world began to turn again, Bryce stirred, his face contorted and purpling in anger.
+When the world began to turn again, Bryce stirred, his face contorted and purple with anger.
 “What the…”

 Bryce’s words were cut off again.
 This time by a solid roundhouse kick to the stomach.
-As Bryce doubled over, unable to breathe, Kevin cuffed a hand behind Bryce’s neck, flipped him over, and sent him tumbling headlong down the steep hill that flattened out into the activity fields below.
-Almost as one, the entire school turned and held their breaths as they watched Bryce pinwheel down the hill in a growing cloud of choking dust.
+As Bryce doubled over, choking for air, Kevin cupped a hand behind Bryce’s neck, and sent him tumbling headlong down the steep hill that flattened out into the activity fields below.
+Almost as one, the entire school turned and held their breaths as they watched Bryce pinwheel down the hill in a billowing cloud of choking dust.
 After what seemed like minutes, Bryce slammed into the ground at the bottom of the hill and lay moaning.

-The boys at the top of the hill stared at Bryce in mute shock.
-Sentiments of remorse mingled with resolutions of violence.
+The boys at the top of the hill stared at Bryce in mute shock mixed with inclinations of violence.
 By the time they looked towards Kevin, it was too late.
-Whatever retaliation they hoped to exact was drowned out in the frothing wake of Kevin’s anger.
+Whatever retaliation they hoped to exact was drowned out in the seething wake of Kevin’s anger.
 He lashed out at them one at a time and all at once.
-Knife-handed chops to the neck, snapping kicks to the side of the head, punishing blows to the solar plexus, and one by one, as with Bryce, Kevin sent them hurtling down to earth below.
+Knife-handed chops to the neck, snap kicks to the side of the head, straight punches to the solar plexus, and one by one, as with Bryce, Kevin sent them hurtling down to earth below.

 Or that’s what Kevin wished had happened.